 Are there any other sources of benefits?

 The California Victim Compensation Board (CalVCB) can help pay bills and expenses that result from violent crime.
 Victims of crime who have been injured or have been threatened with injury may be eligible for help.
-The website for CalVCB is http://victims.ca.gov/victims/.
+Follow this website to CalVCB at http://victims.ca.gov/victims/.

 If I am considering filing a “Stress Claim,” should I consult an attorney?